Dive Brief:

 This marks VIFW’s first time as co-producer of the now stand-alone SWAIA Native Fashion Week.
 VIFW previously partnered with SWAIA on a Sunday fashion show, produced as a side event to the Santa Fe Indian Market, which originated in 2014 and is held every summer.

-Runway shows from May 9 to May 11 were held at the Santa Fe Convention Center.
-They included presentations from Nonamey, Stitched by April, Dene Couture, Lauren Good Day, Sacrd Thndr, Emme Studio, Dorothy Grant, Copper Canoe Woman, RVSO78, Stevens & Snyder, Robyn McLeod and PM Waterlily.
+Runway shows at SWAIA Native Fashion Week ran from May 9 to May 11 at the Santa Fe Convention Center.
+They included presentations from Lauren Good Day, Cheryl Fennell, Stevens & Snyder and Robyn McLeod.

 The final show featured former U.S. Secretary of the Interior Deb Haaland of the Laguna Pueblo nation, walking the runway for Patricia Michaels.